Working Holiday in Canada

 • Expiry date

-• Geographical limitations (make sure you aren’t limited to work in a specific province, Working Holiday permit holders can work anywhere in Canada)
+• Geographical limitations (make sure you aren’t limited to work in a specific province; Working Holiday permit holders can work anywhere in Canada)

 If you think there’s a mistake on your work permit, tell the border services officer—at this stage, it can be corrected easily and quickly.

-18. First steps after landing in Canada
+18. First steps after arriving in Canada

-Relax, explore, eat poutine or maple syrup… but also try to tackle a few chores like getting your Social Insurance Number (SIN), choosing a cellphone plan, registering with your consulate or embassy and opening a bank account.
+Relax, explore, eat poutine or maple syrup… but also try to tackle a few chores like getting your Social Insurance Number (SIN), choosing a phone plan, registering with your consulate or embassy and opening a bank account.

 Benefits with pvtistes.net:

-• The National Bank of Canada offers newcomers (Working Holiday, Young Professionals, International Co-op permit holders, permanent resident, etc.) up to three years of no-fee banking services, plus $50 cashback.
+• The National Bank of Canada offers newcomers (Working Holiday, Young Professionals, International Co-op permit holders, permanent resident, etc.) up to three years of no-fee banking services, plus $100 cashback.
 Check out the offer details.

 If you don’t start exploring Canada right away, your next steps will likely be finding a place to stay and a job.
 We’ve got you covered!